-In FY 2018 the Appalachian Regional Commission renewed its contract with USDA Pegasys Financial Services to perform the Commission's accounting and financial reporting.
+In FY 2019 the Appalachian Regional Commission renewed its contract with United States Department of Agriculture (USDA) Pegasys Financial Services to perform the Commission's accounting and financial reporting.
 ARC supplements these financial services with ARC.net, a management information system that provides real-time funding, grant-status, and performance-measurement information, as well as grant-related financial data, in an intranet environment available to staff and key state officials.
-ARC.net applications are built using an industry standard programming language.
+ARC.net applications are built using an industry-standard programming language.